yonas-fsaha/Quiz-app-with-js/README.md

 -Enjoy using and sharing your customized quiz app!

 ### Demo
-Check out the live demo here (replace with the link to
+Check out the live demo

 ### Contributing